-We hold two After School Garden Clubs on a weekly basis for grades K-3 and grades 4-7.
 With the help of community volunteers, our staff teach kids the entire process of taking care of a garden, from starting plants from seed indoors, to transplanting, watering, weeding and harvesting.
-We also incorporate complementary projects by partnering with community organizations like Surfrider and Ultramarine Art.
-Our Garden Coordinator is mentoring students in leading a school-wide composting program and collaborates with teachers to deliver lesson plans during classroom time, both inside and in our two outdoor garden spaces.
+We incorporate complementary projects by partnering with community organizations like Surfrider and Ultramarine Art.
+Our Garden Coordinator mentors students to lead a school-wide composting program and collaborates with teachers to deliver lesson plans during classroom time, both inside and in our two outdoor garden spaces.

 Our Noon Hour Garden Club is during outside recess time on Mondays and Thursdays.
-Sign up isn’t required - any kids that are interested in gardening can come by and help out with whatever the Garden Coordinator has planned to tend to the garden that day.
+Sign up isn’t required - any kids that are interested in gardening can come by and help out with whatever our Garden Coordinator has planned to tend to the garden that day.
 Several students come back week after week and we always have new, curious students dropping in to check it out. *Noon-Hour Garden Club is currently on-hold during the pandemic*

 Every week, we harvest produce to bring to the School Lunch Program.
 Chef Ron gets creative with ways to incorporate the harvest into his cooking.
 He has made muffins with rhubarb and scones with arugula.
 However, many of the kids sample the food right in the garden!
 This is where they are introduced to some foods that they may not try on their plate - they can’t resist when they’ve helped to grow it.